top of page

 Veterinary Ophthalmologist (Specialist)

-Sarah grew up in Kenya and made the big move to Australia for university.
-She graduated from the University of Queensland in 2012 with first-class honours.
-After working in general practice for two years, she completed a rotating internship in a specialist hospital which exposed her to a wide variety of cases and sparked her desire for further study and training.
-She then spent two years working as an emergency vet, during which time she obtained membership in the Australian & Amp; New Zealand College of Veterinary Scientists in Emergency and Critical Medicine.
-She started her formal residency training in Veterinary Opthalmology in 2018 and became a registered specialist in 2022.
+Sarah grew up in Kenya and made the big move to Australia to pursue her passion for veterinary science.
+She graduated from the University of Queensland in 2012 with first-class honours and began her career in general practice.
+After two years, she completed a rotating internship at a specialist hospital, where she was exposed to a diverse range of cases and discovered her interest in pursuing further specialization.
+Following two years as an emergency vet, she obtained membership in the Australian & New Zealand College of Veterinary Scientists in Emergency and Critical Care Medicine.
+In 2018, Sarah began her formal residency in Veterinary Ophthalmology, becoming a registered specialist in 2022.

 Laura.jpg